thecaffiend/jupyternb_to_c_over_websockets/README.md

   server_side/server_main.py is.

 ### C Driver TODO:
-* Rather than echoing what's received, do something with it.
+* Rather than echoing what's received, do something with it (make a new one to send back and print the incoming values).
 * Print diagnostics.
 * Include dummy header files (to show struct usage between driver and server_side)